-- Report to parents/carers annually on their child's attendance with the annual school report. - Contact parents/carers should their child's attendance fall below the school's target for attendance. - Give parents/carers details on attendance in our newsletters.
+- Report to parents/carers annually on their child's attendance with the annual school report. - Contact parents/carers should their child's attendance fall below the school's target for attendance.

 To help us all to focus on this Moulsham Junior School will: